voipbin/.github/profile/README.md

 VoIPBIN is composed of microservices designed to work together or independently:

-- `monorepo`: backend service monorepo
-- `voipbin-go` — Official Go SDK for developers
+* `monorepo`(https://github.com/voipbin/monorepo): Monorepository for the backend services.
+* `voipbin-go`(https://github.com/voipbin/voipbin-go): voipbin SDK for golang.

 ## 🛠️ How to Get Started

 > ⚠️ VoIPbin is not a plug-and-play application.
 >
 > It's a platform composed of multiple microservices, SIP/media infrastructure (e.g., Asterisk, RTPEngine), Kubernetes-based deployments, and cloud integrations (e.g., Twilio, OpenAI).
 You don't just "run it" — you assemble and deploy it based on your architecture.

-This monorepo handles only part of voipbin services.

 ![VoIPBin Architecture](architecture_overview_all.png)